-Add in insurance companies’ requirements for certifications and experience on similar sized boats in similar waters, and perhaps their requirement that you have a captain aboard any time you leave the dock, and the feeling of incompetence really ratchets up.
+Add in insurance companies’ requirements for certifications and experience on similarly sized boats in similar waters, and perhaps their requirement that you have a captain aboard any time you leave the dock, and the feeling of incompetence really ratchets up.

 “I wonder if I was nuts to think I could do this.”